ohait/parse-rec-descent-go/README.md

 ## commit

-The special directive `!` an be added in the middle of a production to specify that no further alternatives must be tried.
+The special directive `+` can be added in the middle of a production to specify that no further alternatives must be tried.

-This both reduce the backtracking but also improves the error reporting
+If the production fails, the error is marked as `commit` and no other alternations will be tried, even on the calling productions.

 ## error